 Though it is possible that somebody at the Guardian has read Kathleen’s book since the clarification, below, is from the Guardian in July 2021!

 Now we are starting to see males competing, at the Olympics, in the women’s category will more people start speak out.
 Laurel Hubbard , who is competing in the 87kg women’s weight lifting category, may prove a tipping point.

-Legal cases addressing the issue of males in women’s prisons and the recording of male sex crimes as if they were committed by women is also a key issue covered in this chapter.
+Legal cases such as the issue of males in women’s prisons and the recording of male sex crimes as if they were committed by women is also covered in this chapter.
 I have covered many such cases on my blog about this so I am pleased to see this.